Trinity Church: Plan Be ___

 - Reaches the hard to reach.
 Plan Be___ provides youth in underserved areas with guidance on how to make healthy choices to reach their highest potential.
 The project will serve youth in foster care and juvenile detention, two populations overburdened by teen pregnancy.

 - Addresses the most critical need in Miami-Dade County.
-The number of girls age 15-19 in the 20 zip codes served by Plan Be___ only account for 24% of girls in the county, yet they account for more than half of the teen births in the county.
+The number of girls ages 15-19 in the 20 zip codes served by Plan Be___ only account for 24 percent of girls in the county, yet they account for more than half of the teen births in the county.

 - Plans to expand their reach more than five-fold.
 From 2010 to 2015, Trinity Church was able to reach just over 5,000 youth.
 With new OAH funding in mid-2015, they anticipate reaching 27,000 youth in the next five years.

 - National Teen Birth Rate (2015): 22 per 1,000 females ages 15-19;